knights-analytics/hugot/README.md

 ## Installation and usage

-HuGo has two main dependencies:
+Hugot has two main dependencies:

 - the [tokenizer](https://github.com/Knights-Analytics/tokenizers) library with bindings to huggingface's rust tokenizer, which is itself a fork of https://github.com/daulet/tokenizers.
-In particular, you will need to make available to HuGo the compiled libtokenizers.a file, which resides by default at /usr/lib/libtokenizers.a.
+In particular, you will need to make available to Hugot the compiled libtokenizers.a file, which resides by default at /usr/lib/libtokenizers.a.
 - the [onnxruntime_go](https://github.com/yalue/onnxruntime_go) library, with go bindings to onnxruntime.
-You will need to make available to HuGo the onnxruntime.so file, which resides by default at /usr/lib/onnxruntime.so
+You will need to make available to Hugot the onnxruntime.so file, which resides by default at /usr/lib/onnxruntime.so

 Assuming you have rust installed, you can compile the tokenizers library and get the required libtokenizers.a as simply as follows: